DigiPie/kaya-folio/website/docs/reliable-scalable-maintainable.md

 - **Horizontal scaling**: Scaling out by adding more machines - adding more instances to your instance group.

 There are tradeoffs between both approaches.
 A system running on a single, powerful machine is much simpler to develop and maintain than one on multiple machines.
 However, as you scale up a machine, it gets increasingly costly to do so, and scaling out becomes inevitable.
 You would need to find the right balance between both approaches if you want to achieve the most cost-effective and efficient outcome.

-While a system running on a single machine is much simpler to develop and maintain than one on multiple machines, high-end powerful machines are costly.

 ## Maintainability